manwar/theweeklychallenge/content/blog/a-new-week-a-new-challenge.md

 type: post
 image: images/blog/pwc-base.svg
 author: Mohammad S Anwar
-tags: ["Perl5", "Perl6"]
+tags: ["Perl", "Raku"]
 ---
 Welcome to the first task of the **"Perl Weekly Challenge"** event.
 Every Monday, we are going to propose 2 challenges, one aimed at Beginners and another for Experts.
 However you are free to choose the challenge you fancy.
 You can even attempt to solve both.
-As you know the choice of languages are Perl5 and Perl6.
-You can solve one challenge in Perl5 and other in Perl6, if you like.
+As you know the choice of languages are Perl and Raku.
+You can solve one challenge in Perl and other in Raku, if you like.

 ### Challenge #1
 > Write a script to replace the character **'e'** with **'E'** in the string **'Perl Weekly Challenge'**.
 Also print the number of times the character **'e'** is found in the string.